 However, if the tenant does not leave the property the landlord cannot evict the occupant.
 The landlord must apply to the court for a Possession Order before the tenant can lawfully be evicted.

-Guide for private renting and possession claims:
+Advice and guide for private renting and possession claims

 If a court possession order is granted then the tenant should leave the property.